warthmann/QTLseqr/README.md

 QTLseqr was developed and published by Ben N. Mansfeld and Rebecca Grumet and all credit should go to them.
 We forked the software from [their github repository](https://github.com/bmansfeld/QTLseqr/) and made minor changes to adopt it to our needs.
-For more detailed instructions on usage please read the [vignette of the original](https://github.com/bmansfeld/QTLseqr/raw/master/vignettes/QTLseqr.pdf).
+We provide a brief example analysis below, for detailed instructions on usage please read the [vignette of the original](https://github.com/bmansfeld/QTLseqr/raw/master/vignettes/QTLseqr.pdf).

 **If you use QTLseqr, please cite:**